Hgoatly/Discover-Skane/README.md

 ### Frameworks, Libraries and Other Sources Used:

 - [Bootstrap-4.5.0](https://getbootstrap.com/) was used to help facilitate responsive design.
-It was also used for the card-decks and navbar.
+It was also used for the card-decks, accordions and navbar.
 - [Google-Fonts](https://fonts.google.com/) was used to facilitate the use of the 'Oswald' and 'Roboto' fonts - both of which are used extensively throughout the site.
 - [JQuery](https://jquery.com/) was used to toggle content from English to Swedish, and also to toggle the maps and pictures on the cards from 'display' to 'hidden'.
 It is also used to enable Bootstrap.